5l1v3r1/OLD_HAL_KITKAT/README.md

 OLD_HAL_KITKAT
 ==============

-AOSP KITKAT(4.4.4) source code with old Telephony
+AOSP KITKAT(4.4.4) source code.

 This is experimental project!

-The main aim - get working Telephony service on Phones and Tablets with dont have KK Roms.
+The main aim - get working diff service on Phones and Tablets which dont have official KK Roms.

-RIL implementation(framework, apps) will port from Jellybean (AOSP 4.2).
+HAL implementation(framework, libs, apps) will port from Jellybean (AOSP 4.2).